mmann1123/YouthMappersAcademy/11-Planning a Field Project.md

 In most community mapping projects, typical stakeholder groups to consider are:
 - **Local communities:** The affected community should always be considered a primary stakeholder in any mapping effort.
 The data needs YOU anticipate based on preliminary research may not align with local needs.
 It is important to discuss needs and expectations with local communities, as there may be underlying issues that aren’t captured in previous research or formal documentation.
 We always strive to map with communities, not for them.
-- ***Government:** The engagement would often start with local government, but it could extend to regional or national governments if the issue in question goes beyond the expertise or purview of local authorities.
+- **Government:** The engagement would often start with local government, but it could extend to regional or national governments if the issue in question goes beyond the expertise or purview of local authorities.
 - **The OSM community:** This includes any active OSM chapter in the area as well as active remote mappers who have engaged regularly with the area in which you plan to work.
-- **Academic/scientific community:** Enlist the cooperation and support of research and technical experts, especially those who have worked in this area (both geographically and thematically), as they can help refine your data model and inform your data collection process.
+- **Academic/Scientific Community:** Enlist the cooperation and support of research and technical experts, especially those who have worked in this area (both geographically and thematically), as they can help refine your data model and inform your data collection process.
 - **Local NGO’s and civil society groups:** Aligning with other groups working in the same area can help with context and introductions to the local community.
 Cooperation on the data collection exercise itself could allow for a broader scope both geographically and thematically.

 ```{tip}